knights-lab/LMdist/README.md

 | epsilon | [optional, default: 0.05] Amount by which a smaller radius must be better correlated with the PCoA distances |
 | phi | [optional, default: 0.10] Minimum graph degree:n ratio for which a radius is considered valid. |

-**'lm.evaluate()' : ** Helper function called within 'lm.dist()' which returns a graph & relevant information for a particular neighborhood radius.
+**lm.evaluate() : ** Helper function called within 'lm.dist()' which returns a graph & relevant information for a particular neighborhood radius.

-**'lm.graph()' : ** Helper function called within 'lm.evaluate()' to generate the graph of nodes and edges using a particular neighborhood radius.
+**lm.graph() : ** Helper function called within 'lm.evaluate()' to generate the graph of nodes and edges using a particular neighborhood radius.

-**'greedy.connect()' : ** Helper function called within 'lm.evaluate()' to greedily connect disconnected graph components using the minimum distance between these components, if needed.
+**greedy.connect() : ** Helper function called within 'lm.evaluate()' to greedily connect disconnected graph components using the minimum distance between these components, if needed.

-**'lm.smooth()' : ** Helper function called within 'lm.dist()' to optionally smooth the results of multiple neighborhood radii.
+**lm.smooth() : ** Helper function called within 'lm.dist()' to optionally smooth the results of multiple neighborhood radii.

 ## Tutorial